ama291/Music-Driven-Workout-App/README.md

 #### Description

-For this iteration, we focused on setting up fitness testing with the following use cases:
+For this iteration, we focused on setting up a back end for fitness testing with the following use cases:

 * A user can begin a fitness test.
 The `getFitnessTest()` function creates a list of exercises from the exercises database table that will be recommended to the user for the test.

 * A user can complete an exercise in a fitness test.
 There will be a button for them to begin the test in the front end, that causes the phone to begin collecting accelerometer logs.
 These logs are sent to the server to be analyzed for frequency. `processMotionData()` calls `Log.getFrequency()` to determine a frequency from the result, and then saves it to the database along with a timestamp.

 * A user can view their results to a fitness test.
 Since results are displayed by date, we can show how they have progressed over time on an exercise.
-The front end can display a graph.
+The front end will later display these results as a graph.

 * A user can track and untrack exercises. `checkTracked()` checks whether an exercise is tracked and the UI will (in the second iteration) display a button to Add or Remove the exercise from tracked, depending on the result. `toggleTracked()` toggles the bit in the userexercise database, indicating whether the exercise is tracked.
 When they begin the test, they are specifically asked which tracked exercises they want to complete, and the rest of the exercises are recommended randomly from the database.